FlameyosSnowy/Universal/README.md

     - **Query parsing**: We cache query building to ensure you never build something more than one time
     - **Connection pooling support**: Allowing connection pools is a primary goal for Universal to thrive on high concurrency.
     - **Codegen and validation**:
-        - in **v7**, we have replaced **99% of ALL reflection** with code generated classes, which leads to significantly faster startup, better performance, less memory usage and compile-time validation!
+        - in **v7**, we have replaced **almost ALL reflection** with code generated classes, which leads to significantly faster startup, better performance, less memory usage and compile-time validation!
         - **Before v7**: There is only compile-time validation and reflection, though we takes extreme measures to ensure that reflection is not a big overhead by caching metadata and being [ASM](https://github.com/daniellansun/fast-reflection)-based.
     - **Batched relationships**: Universal tries to batch all relationship data, to use as little queries and achieve the highest throughput.
     - **Caching support**: Lots of caching, from Session caches, to Result caches, to Global caches, all being evicted and controlled.

+- **GraalVM Supported**: Due to the lack of reflection usages like `Class.forName`

 ## Supported Types
 ```java